michaellindahl/php-h3/README.md

 ## Use

 The test are a great place to look to see each of the supported methods in action.
-Not all methods of the library are supported, but please feel free to PR any missing methods that you may need.
+Currently, not all methods of the library are supported, but please feel free to PR any missing methods that you may need.

 ```
-$h3 = new MichaelLindahl\H3\H3();
+$h3 = new MichaelLindahl\H3\H3(H3::DYLIB);
 $h3Index = $h3->geoToH3(40.689421843699, -74.044431399909, 10);

 // $h3Index: '8a2a1072b59ffff'